 This course provides an introduction to the cultural and historical background of four groups in the United States: African Americans, Native Americans, Latinos and Asian Americans.
 Emphasis is on race relations and the distinguishing characteristics of these cultures as reflected in the academic disciplines of the creative and performing arts, the humanities, the social and behavioral sciences and the general area of popular culture.
 Contributions to cultural pluralism are accentuated as well as the special issues of identity faced by these Americans.
 This course emphasizes literary texts.
-Counts toward American studies major and Africa and the Americas concentration.

 This course provides an introduction to the cultural and historical background of four groups in the United States: African Americans, Native Americans, Latinos and Asian Americans.
 Emphasis is on race relations and the distinguishing characteristics of these cultures as reflected in the academic disciplines of the creative and performing arts, the humanities, the social and behavioral sciences and the general area of popular culture.
 Contributions to cultural pluralism are accentuated as well as the special issues of identity faced by these Americans.
 This course emphasizes historical texts.
-Counts toward American Studies major and Africa and the Americas concentration.

 Students apply interdisciplinary theories and methods to selected topics in American racial and multicultural studies.
 The course employs a discussion format, focusing on critical reading and analytical essays.
 Offered annually.
 May be repeated if topics are different.